Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 ---
 Requirements and Dependencies

 Please refer to `requirements.txt` for detailed environment configuration and dependency settings.
+The checkpoint should be downloaded from the original link.

 ---
 Testing